General Destination Setup Guide

 Testing your connection

-To save the destination, click the Test Connection and save button.
+To save the destination, click the Test and Save button.
 The platform validates your configuration by attempting to connect to the destination.

 During the test: